 "The cost of capacity has collapsed," he said.
 "If people use cheaper [target devices] for mirroring, they won't care as much about the target as they will the transport mechanism they use to get the data there."

 Few organizations needs to be up and running as much as a hospital and, as a storage engineer for GE Medical Systems Inc., Mt.
-Prospect, Ill., Maqbool Patel needs
+Prospect, Ill., Maqbool Patel needs his eight terabytes of medical images online.

 His company is considering creating a remote data center location for the purpose of mirroring its medical data.
 Patel is considering using a smaller target device, such as an LSI Logic storage system, to mirror the data from his EMC storage arrays.
 All these changes are under consideration because of the newfound interest in disaster recovery that Patel is seeing.